bmeviauac01/datadriven/docs/seminar/mssql/index.md

         where s.Name != 'Delivered'
         ```

         We see a `join` and an aggregation here.
-(There are other syntaxes for joiining tables; refer to the lecture notes.)
+(There are other syntaxes for joining tables; refer to the lecture notes.)

 1. Which payment methods have _not_ been used at all?